 Place the dog throw on your dog’s bed to make it easier to keep her bed clean and fresh smelling.
 Simply wash the cover instead of washing the whole bed.

 Here are the features that I like about the Teton Dog throw:

 - It’s waterproof.
 The waterproof lining is in the middle, so the blanket is reversible.

-- The backing is NanoPore and can withstand the dirt and grime after a day playing in the outdoors.
-It will help keep your car clean and fresh.
+- The backing is NanoPore , which resists the dirt and grime after a day playing in the outdoors.
+It helps keep your car clean and fresh.

 - The back grips the surface it is placed on.
 With a heavy Weimaraner, blankets easily slide out of place.